Get insider access

 How To Get The Best Results

-If you have a macOS device, it's best to get a monitor with USB-C input for the best performance.
-This lets you charge your device while using it and display an image at the same time.
-You can close the laptop's lid and continue working on the monitor.
-You don't get these same benefits via HDMI or if you use a DisplayPort adapter.
+If you have a macOS device, getting a monitor with USB-C input is the way to go for the best performance.
+This lets you display an image and charge it with a single cable, providing it offers enough power.
+If you have a MacBook, you can close the lid and continue working on the monitor.
+You don't get these same benefits via HDMI or if you use a DisplayPort cable.

-If you have a monitor that has compatibility issues with macOS, this is often outside your control, and there isn't much you can do to fix it.
-You can try disabling VRR and HDR to see if it changes anything, though.
+If you have a monitor with compatibility issues with macOS, this is often outside your control, and there isn't much you can do to fix it.
+If there are issues with VRR and HDR, it's best to disable them altogether.

 Conclusion

-Working from a small laptop screen can be bothersome if you're craving extra screen space, and getting an external monitor can help resolve that issue.
-While most monitors work with macOS computers, a few have some compatibility and display issues.
-It's a terrible feeling when buying a new monitor, only for it not to work with your laptop.
-The macOS Compatibility box aims to identify any potential connectivity issues that may happen with a monitor, and we also look to see if features like HDR or VRR are supported and working.
-While this box isn't scored like many of our other tests, we write in the text anything that may affect the user experience.
+Whether you have a MacBook or Mac Mini, getting an external display is helpful, and it's good to know how it performs with a certain monitor.
+While most monitors work with macOS computers, a few have compatibility and display issues.
+The macOS Compatibility box aims to identify any potential connectivity issues that may happen with a monitor, and we also look to see if features like HDR or VRR work properly.
+While this box isn't scored like many of our other tests, we write anything that may affect the user experience in the text.